SOCIALISING YOUR DOG.

 Socialisation is the process of getting a pup and a juvenile/adult dog used to interacting with other dogs, people, things in the environment like everyday noises and objects and any unusual or different stimulus.This is an ongoing process of the utmost importance in the 3-16 week period but also on into adult life.
 Obviously the breeder or owner has your new best friend up till 8/9 weeks old so their input and environment is crucial to things.

-What we have to do though is ensure that anything we expose the pup or dog to is not excessively scary for fear of giving them a lifelong phobia or fear of what actually scared them in the first place, this is especially important at the time when your pup and juvenile are going through a fear period (8-12 weeks and 6-14 months).
+What we have to do though is ensure that anything we expose the pup or dog to is not scary for fear of giving them a lifelong phobia or fear of what actually scared them in the first place, this is especially important at the time when your pup and juvenile are going through a fear period (8-12 weeks and 6-14 months).
 You might not be able to tell that they are going through this fear period but be assured that they do take place.
-So all that we do in the way of socialisation at any time in your pets life should not be overly scary or frightening for fear of causing phobias or later fear/nervous issues.
+So all that we do in the way of socialisation at any time in your pets life should be made good experiences, not overly scary or frightening for fear of causing phobias or later fear/nervous issues.

 There are some trains of thought out there that say that you can over socialise a pup/dog and I would agree with this, some dogs through conditioning may constantly seek out social interactments with other dogs or people on a annoying scale and in a self rewarding way (looking for the self rewarding hormonal high of successful interaction) but I think this would have to be caused by an owner being completely overly obsessive in trying to carry out the socialisation process.